 We help communities understand their context through data collection and analysis, planning, and stakeholder mapping.

-We build project ‘pipeline’ and coordinate between public, private and NGO partners to achieve collective impact.
+We build project ‘pipeline’ and coordinate public, private and NGO partners to achieve collective, sustainable impact.

-After identifying community priorities, we act as community investment manager in distributing funds to implement projects.
+After identifying community priorities, we act as community investment manager in distributing funds to implement projects and monitoring these investments.

 Monitoring and Evaluation

 We measure the improvement of communities against four overarching outcomes and 40 indicators.
 We call this framework the Ranyaka Protocol.